Moshe Lewin: Biography

-Moshe Lewin was born in 1921 in Wilno, Poland (now Vilnius, Lithuania), the son of ethnic Jewish parents who were later murdered in the Holocaust.
-Lewin lived in Poland for the first 20 years of his life, fleeing to the Soviet Union in June 1941 just ahead of the invading Nazi army.

-For the next two years, Lewin worked as a collective farm worker and as a blast furnace operator in a metallurgical factory.
-In summer 1943, he enlisted in the Soviet army and was sent to officers' training school.
-He was promoted on the last day of the war.
+Moshe Lewin was born in 1921 in Wilno, Republic of Central Lithuania (now Vilnius, Lithuania), the son of ethnic Jewish parents (a butcher and his Russian-speaking wife) who were later murdered in the Holocaust.
+Lewin lived in Poland for almost 20 years of his life and joined the Labor Zionist youth movement Hashomer Hatzair.
+In June 1941, as Nazi Germany invaded the Soviet Union, he fled the Lithuanian Soviet Socialist Republic with the retreating Red Army troops.
+For the next two years, Lewin worked as a collective farm worker and as a blast furnace operator in a metallurgical factory in the Ural Mountains.
+In the summer of 1943, he enlisted in the Red Army and was sent to an officers' training school, achieving promotion on the last day of World War II.

-In 1946, Lewin returned to Poland before emigrating to France.
-A believer in Labor Zionism from his youth, in 1951 Lewin emigrated again, this time to Israel, where he worked for a time on a kibbutz and as a journalist.
-In his thirties, he took up academic studies, receiving his Bachelor of Arts from Tel Aviv University, in 1961.
+In 1946, Lewin returned to Poland before leaving for France, where he became involved in the smuggling of illegal Jewish migrants to Mandatory Palestine.
+A believer in Labor Zionism since his youth, in 1951 Lewin emigrated again, this time to Israel, where he worked for a time on a kibbutz and as a journalist (initially a contributor to the Mapam party daily Al HaMishmar, then an editor at Israeli Communist Party (MAKI)'s press organ Smol and at its daily newspaper Kol HaAm).
+He was called up to participate in Israel's 1956 Operation Kadesh against Egypt in the Sinai Peninsula and per his own account was jailed for protesting a massacre of Egyptian prisoners of war.

-That same year, Lewin was awarded a research scholarship to the Sorbonne in Paris, where he studied the collectivization of Soviet agriculture.
-In 1964, he gained his Ph.D. there.
+In his thirties, Lewin took up academic studies, receiving his Bachelor of Arts from Tel Aviv University, where he was taught by Zvi Yavetz and Charles Bloch, in 1961.
+That same year, Lewin was awarded a research scholarship to the Sorbonne in Paris, where he was influenced by the Annales School, befriended the sociologist Basile Kerblay, and studied the initial stage of the collectivization of Soviet agriculture.
+In 1964, he gained his Ph.D. there under the supervision of Roger Portal.